 3. The Treasurer prepares a budget for the approval of the Executive Board and gives an oral budget report to the membership at the first meeting of each month.

 5. A yearly summary – Income and Expense Report for the current year must be completed annually.
-[The fiscal year runs from [1 July to 30 June].
+The fiscal year runs from 1 September to 31 August.

-6. Residual Assets: If REAP should cease to exist, all assets of the organization, both financial and physical, shall be distributed at the discretion of the Executive Board then serving.
+6. Residual Assets: If REAP should cease to exist, all assets of the organization, both financial and physical, remaining after the payment of liabilities, shall be distributed at the discretion of the Executive Board then serving.
 The assets and their disbursement shall be listed and a report of the transfer shall be made available to all interested parties.

 The President appoints Study Group leaders.
 The time of the meeting and the content of the session is determined by the leader and the members of the group.
 Specific times and room assignments should be cleared with the President.
 New study groups may be formed with the approval of the President and the Executive Board.